 Abravanel: The ordinary people of Israel, the women and mainly all the children who could hardly speak or understand Hebrew at the Mishna time, when the Pesach Haggadah (Pesach Story) was composed, should understand the content.
 So it was in Aramaic, the spoken language at that time.
-Since the beginning of the Haggadah is an invitation to come an join the meal it was important to make sure that the poor people would understand the offer.
+Since the beginning of the Haggadah is an invitation to come and join the meal, it was important to make sure that the poor people would understand the offer.

-Q: Why was the Matzah named as the "bread of the poor people" (Lachma anya)?
-In the Seder Evening it is obligatory to say loudly at least the words: "Pesach, Matzah, Maror".
-Actually the Matzah should remind more of the redemption than of the poverty of the time of the enslavement.
+Q: Why was the Matzah named as the "bread of the poor" (Lachma Anya)?
+In the Seder Evening, it is obligatory to say loudly at least the words: "Pesach, Matzah, Maror".
+Although, the Matzah should remind more of the redemption than of the poverty of the time of the enslavement.

 A: Because the Matzah is an unleavened bread it is very thin.
 So it symbolizes deprivation and the humiliation of slavery.
 Abravanel named a further reason: The Matzah takes long to digest.
-So the Matzah suits well poor people as a meal providing a long standing feeling of been fed.
+So, the Matzah suits poor people well as a meal, providing a prolonged period of feeling full.